clan-lol/clan-homepage/content/docs/overview/index.md

 ### Self-hosted backup and restore

-"Hi, Boss" enables users to easily self-host and backup their data, since one of the perils of self-hosting is data loss.
+cLan enables users to easily self-host and backup their data, since one of the perils of self-hosting is data loss.
 Users can build pre-configured servers from the interface where they also would be notified about devices not being backed up and view information about the storage device, such as available storage and state of arrays.

 It is possible for users to back up devices in their global network, regardless of how they are connected.
-Services installed provided by "Hi, Boss" also need to be aware of the backup process i.e. some applications, such as databases, have custom backup and restore procedures that needs to be integrated in the backup procedure.
+Services installed provided by cLan also need to be aware of the backup process i.e. some applications, such as databases, have custom backup and restore procedures that needs to be integrated in the backup procedure.